You are viewing: 2024/25 version

 •

-9. Option paper essays or research papers and the thesis must be submitted using the University approved online submission system.
+• 9.
+Research methods assignments and option paper essays or research papers and the thesis must be submitted using the University approved online submission system.
 Technical information on the requirements for online submissions is provided in the Student Handbook.